costajob/git_commands/README.md

 ```

 ##### Path to a names file
-Specify a path (absolute or relative) to a file containing the branches names on each line:
+Specify an absolute path to a file containing the branches names on each line:

 File */Users/Elvis/greatest_hits/.branches*:
 ```